Enclavely/tailor/readme.txt

 Yes, however, users should be directed to the WordPress plugin repository to install the latest version of the plugin.
 Consider using a tool like [TGM Plugin Activation](http://tgmpluginactivation.com/) to guide users through the installation process.

 == Changelog ==

+= 1.2.5 =
+* Added compatibility for the Yoast SEO plugin.

 = 1.2.4 =
 * Added resource links to the admin settings page.